Treatment for depression usually involves a combination of self-help, talking therapies and medicines.

 Counselling is a form of therapy that helps you think about the problems you're experiencing in your life so you can find new ways of dealing with them.

 Counsellors support you in finding solutions to problems, but do not tell you what to do.
 You can talk in confidence to a counsellor, who supports you and offers practical advice.

 On the NHS, you may be offered a single session of counselling, a short course of sessions over a few weeks or months, or a longer course that lasts for several months or years.

 It's ideal for people who are generally healthy but need help coping with a current crisis, such as anger, relationship issues, bereavement, redundancy, infertility or a serious illness.

 See a GP for more information about accessing NHS talking treatments.
 They can refer you for local talking treatments for depression.

 You also have the option of self-referral.
-This means that if you prefer not to talk to a GP, you can go directly to a psychological therapies service.
+This means that if you prefer not to talk to a GP, you can go directly to an NHS talking therapies service.

 Most people with moderate or severe depression benefit from antidepressants, but not everybody does.

 You may respond to 1 antidepressant but not to another, and you may need to try 2 or more treatments before you find one that works for you.